Produced by Vanitas Arts

 Inspired by Jackie Kay’s novel Trumpet, this project is developing an immersive reimagined version of the story combining the disciplines of performance, live music, theatre, dance and moving image.

 Following on from audience evaluations we are developing Trumpet for full performance.

-Vanitas Arts develops collaborative, digital based, TransMedia installations that explore the human condition through, video, photography, sound, live performance and words.
-The work explores issues of power, gender, social identities, oppression, exclusion and interconnected oppressive practices - all which have a contemporary resonance.
+Vanitas Arts develops collaborative, digital based work that explores the human condition through combined media platforms.
+The work explores power, gender, social identities, oppression, exclusion and interconnected practices.

 She was selected as a National AA2A TransMedia artist hosted by Sheffield Hallam University 2016/17 and is returned in 2019.

 She is Director of Multi Award Winning campaign agency Diva Creative since its inception in 1997. (divacreative.com)

 She is part of the Oracles Group of artists creating work in a collaboration @oraclesartists

 The Chair She Sat On Like a Burnished Throne : Queer Ways of Being Exhibition February 2019; Gallery 35